SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 there are several ways to access memory that span the execution of other code, which are called a :newterm:`long-term` access.
+Unlike instantaneous accesses,
+it's possible for other code to run after a long-term access starts, but before before it ends.
+This difference means
-The important difference between instantaneous and long-term access is that a long-term access can overlap with other long-term accesses and with instantaneous accesses --- that is, one access can start before the other ends.
+it's possible for a long-term access to overlap with long-term and instantaneous accesses.
 The specific kinds of Swift code that use long-term access are discussed in the sections below.